Miele Triflex HX1 vs. Dyson V15 Detect

 These products need some TLC to function efficiently for years, and if you’re spending a few hundred dollars for something, you’ll want it to last as long as possible.

-I’ll enumerate the list of components to clean or replace.
+I’ll list the components to clean or replace.

 1. Primary brush roll: Clean the roller weekly to remove accumulated dirt and hair on the axles.